David Peralta Player Props: Dodgers vs. Angels

 Angels Pitching Rankings

-- The pitching staff for the Angels has a collective 9.1 K/9, the ninth-best in the league.
+- The pitching staff for the Angels has a collective nine K/9, the 10th-best in the league.

-- The Angels have the 17th-ranked team ERA across all MLB pitching staffs (4.31).
+- The Angels have a 4.39 team ERA that ranks 18th across all league pitching staffs.

-- Angels pitchers combine to rank 13th in baseball in home runs surrendered (96 total, 1.1 per game).
+- Angels pitchers combine to allow 101 total home runs at a clip of 1.1 per game (to rank 15th in baseball).

-- In his last outing on Saturday against the Arizona Diamondbacks, the right-hander threw six innings, allowing five earned runs while surrendering three hits.
+- In his last time out on Sunday, the left-hander tossed six innings against the Arizona Diamondbacks, allowing two earned runs while surrendering three hits.

-- The 27-year-old has amassed an ERA of 4.29, with 9 strikeouts per nine innings, in 13 games this season.
-Opposing hitters have a .230 batting average against him.
+- In 15 games this season, the 24-year-old has a 3.72 ERA and 11.3 strikeouts per nine innings, while allowing a batting average of .232 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.